How-To Guide / Landscaping Invoicing

 What's the best invoicing software for landscaping companies?

-Jobber ($49/mo) is the most popular for landscaping businesses — scheduling, routing, invoicing, and client communication in one app.
-Service Autopilot ($49/mo) is a strong competitor for larger operations.
+Jobber ($49/mo) is the most popular for landscaping businesses. it handles scheduling, routing, invoicing, and client communication in one app.
+Service Autopilot ($49/mo) is a strong competitor with more advanced automation features for larger operations.
 QuickBooks ($30/mo) is better if you need full bookkeeping.
-FreshBooks ($17/mo) is the simplest for sole operators.
+FreshBooks ($17/mo) is the simplest option for sole operators who just want clean invoicing without the learning curve.

 How do landscapers handle invoicing for monthly maintenance clients?

-Recurring invoice templates.
-In Jobber or Service Autopilot, set up a recurring schedule for each maintenance client: the invoice auto-generates on the 1st of each month and sends automatically.
-For 40 recurring clients, this turns a 3–4 hour monthly billing session into a 0-hour automated process.
+Recurring invoice templates are the answer.
+In Jobber or Service Autopilot, you set up a recurring schedule for each maintenance client: the invoice auto-generates on the 1st of each month (or whatever your billing cycle is) and sends automatically.
+You don't have to touch it.
+For 40 recurring clients, this turns a 3 to 4 hour monthly billing session into a 0-hour automated process.

 How do I invoice clients for one-time landscaping jobs like cleanups and installations?

-Set a job completion trigger: when you mark the job complete in your app, the invoice generates and sends automatically.
+Set a job completion trigger: when you mark the job complete in Jobber or Service Autopilot, the invoice generates and sends automatically.
 For larger jobs, consider splitting into a 50% deposit invoice (sent at booking) and a 50% completion invoice (sent when done).
-This protects your cash flow on big installations.
+This protects your cash flow on big installations and eliminates the risk of a client going cold after the work is complete.

 Should landscapers bill monthly or per-visit?

 Monthly billing is almost always better for cash flow and admin efficiency.
 One invoice per month per client instead of one per visit.
-Clients prefer it too — they know what's coming each month and can put it on auto-pay.
-Per-visit billing makes sense for one-time or irregular work only.
+Clients prefer it too. they know exactly what's coming out each month, they can put it on auto-pay, and there's less invoicing friction.
+Per-visit billing makes sense for one-time or irregular work, but recurring maintenance clients should almost always be on monthly billing.

 How much does slow invoicing cost a landscaping company?

 A landscaping company with 40 recurring clients at $200/month average has $8,000/month in predictable revenue.
 If invoices go out 2 weeks late on average, that's $4,000 in cash flow delay every month.
-Add late project invoices and slow-paying clients without reminders, and $3,000–$5,000/month in delayed collections is common for operations that invoice manually.
+Add late one-time invoices, clients who pay slowly without reminders, and the occasional forgotten invoice, and $3,000 to $5,000/month in delayed collections is common for landscaping operations that invoice manually.

 The Handled Newsletter